Task-Aware Variational Adversarial Active Learning: Abstract

 \section{Abstract}

-Deep learning has achieved remarkable performance in various tasks thanks to massive labeled datasets.
-However, there are often cases where labeling large amount of data is challenging or infeasible due to high labeling cost such as labeling by experts or long labeling time per large-scale data sample (e.g., video, very large image).
-Active learning is one of the ways to query the most informative samples to be annotated among massive unlabeled pool.
-Two promising directions for active learning that have been recently explored are data distribution-based approach to select data points that are far from current labeled pool and model uncertainty-based approach that relies on the perspective of task model.
+Often, labeling large amount of data is challenging due to high labeling cost limiting the application domain of deep learning techniques.
+Active learning (AL) tackles this by querying the most informative samples to be annotated among unlabeled pool.
+Two promising directions for AL that have been recently explored are task-agnostic approach to select data points that are far from the current labeled pool and task-aware approach that relies on the perspective of task model.
 Unfortunately, the former does not exploit structures from tasks and the latter does not seem to well-utilize overall data distribution.
-Here, we propose the methods that simultaneously take advantage of both data distribution and model uncertainty approaches.
-Our proposed methods exploit variational adversarial active learning (VAAL), that considered data distribution of both label and unlabeled pools, by incorporating learning loss prediction module and RankCGAN concept into VAAL by modeling loss prediction as a ranker.
-We demonstrate that our proposed methods outperform recent state-of-the-art active learning methods on various balanced and imbalanced benchmark datasets.
+Here, we propose task-aware variational adversarial AL (TA-VAAL) that modifies task-agnostic VAAL, that considered data distribution of both label and unlabeled pools, by relaxing task learning loss prediction to ranking loss prediction and by using ranking conditional generative adversarial network to embed normalized ranking loss information on VAAL.
+Our proposed TA-VAAL outperforms state-of-the-arts on various benchmark datasets for classifications with balanced / imbalanced labels as well as semantic segmentation and its task-aware and task-agnostic AL properties were confirmed with our in-depth analyses.